Gideon Falls: Television adaptation

 Gideon Falls was picked up for a television series by Hivemind Productions in June 2018.
 Lemire and Sorrentino will serve as executive producers alongside Jason Brown, Sean Daniel, Kathy Lingg, and Dinesh Shamdasani.
-In October 2019, James Wan, along with his Atomic Monster Productions partner Michael Clear, has joined as executive producer.
+In October 2019, James Wan, along with his Atomic Monster partner Michael Clear, has joined as executive producer.
 Lemire has assured readers that despite television development, the comic will remain his primary focus.